ServiceObjects/address-validation-us-3/address-validation-us-3-dot-net/REST/readme.md

 # AV3 - ValidateCityStateZip

 This operation will validate that a given city-state-zip validate together properly.
 The inputs can be marginally incorrect, and this operation will correct them.
-For instance, a combination with a valid city, slightly misspelled state, and totally incorrect zip code will be corrected to a valid city – state – zip code combination.
+For instance, a combination with a valid city, slightly misspelled state, and totally incorrect zip code will be corrected to a valid city – state – ZIP code combination.

 ### [ValidateCityStateZip Developer Guide/Documentation](https://www.serviceobjects.com/docs/dots-address-validation-us-3/av3-operations/av3-validatecitystatezip/)